Data privacy statement of the Zurich Transport Network (ZVV)

 Your title, surname, first name and email address will be used to send you an invitation by email.
 In cases where your personal details are passed on to a market research institution so that it can conduct the survey, these will be used for the survey only and for no other purpose, and will be deleted by the market research institution on completion of the survey.

 Whenever you are invited to participate in a survey, participation (i.e. the process of completing the questionnaire) is always voluntary.

 Regardless of whether the survey is conducted by the ZVV or by a commissioned market research institution, the evaluation process is always carried out anonymously, i.e. your personal data will never be stored together with your answers.

-The ZVV maintains a Facebook fan page as well as a Twitter and an Instagram account so that it can communicate important information and news as well as interact with customers and other interested parties.
+The ZVV maintains a Facebook fan page as well as a Twitter, an Instagram and a LinkedIn account so that it can communicate important information and news as well as interact with customers and other interested parties.
 The ZVV will always adhere to the data protection provisions when handling personal data, including within the context of its social media offerings.
 The ZVV will process data that you have disclosed voluntarily (e.g. in a comment or in a message) insofar as this is necessary for the purpose of responding to your concern or request.

 You have the right to submit an access request to find out from the ZVV whether data and, if so, exactly what data concerning you is being processed and for what purpose.
 You also have the right to request the erasure of any data concerning you if the data is no longer required for the purpose for which it was collected, or if you have objected to or withdrawn your consent to data processing.
 In addition to this, you can also request the rectification or destruction of any incorrect data concerning you at any time.